tencent-ailab/CogKernel/README.md

 ## Citation

-If you find Cognitive Kernel is help, please consider cite the following technical report.
+If you find Cognitive Kernel is helpful, please consider cite the following technical report.

 ```
 @article{zhang2024cognitive,